dannygoodman210/SLogoTeam1/README.md

 small bug: shape index 3 and 4 have trouble displaying right away.
 I think it is a problem with the image file, not the design. all other images show up right away.
 The shapes appear the next time the screen is repainted ex) fd 0.

+*last minute change:* We had forgotten to use the resource bundle for an exception in MapResourceModel.
+We changed it, and to see what was changed you can see the last commit.

 Extra Features
 --------------